 That way you can track their level of interest and move them from a marketing qualified lead to a sales qualified lead.

 Metrics are important to help keep you on the straight and narrow but without a systematic approach and high level of activity, it will be a challenge to fill the funnel.
 Without a funnel of opportunity, the domino effect will be poor forecasting and poor revenue performance.

-If you want to learn more about how Trinamo can help you reach your sales and marketing goals, check out our free marketing and sales growth consultation!
+Learn more about how Trinamo can help you reach your sales and marketing goals, check out our free marketing and sales growth consultation.